December 26

 I would never have included the next one either, had it not been for the coincidence of dates, because frankly I find his music formulaic, manufactured, superficial, dull.
 But today, in 1944, Alton Glenn Miller disappeared over the English Channel, remains of the airplane never found.
 Not one of John Hammond's discoveries.
 But maybe the story of the two of them sums up why

 not, for them and so many others.
-Hammond once wrote a very negative review of the Miller band (he said pretty much what I have said at the start of this paragraph), to which Miller responded: "Why do you judge me as a musician, John?
+Hammond once wrote a very negative review of the Miller band (he said pretty much what I have borrowed from him at the start of this paragraph), to which Miller responded: "Why do you judge me as a musician, John?
 All I'm interested in is making money."
 He probably wasn't being sarcastic either.

 Footnote to item 1.
 Amongst the duties taken on by everyparent, though not stated in any official parenting manual or legal code, is the requirement to embarrass one's children by doing things that no one else's parent would ever do, such as lying on your back, on the dirty concrete, at the feet of the Eiffel Tower, your digital camera pressed to your eye and the scars in your back from a recent operation audibly groaning, to take the photo that adorns the summit of this page.
 Sorry, kids, but it was worth it.
-(I have a similar one of the London Gherkin, which I absolutely had to take, to show it growing like a pickled cucumber, in what, fifty years previously, had been the back garden of my Uncle Max's clinic - the Max whose name I bear - in Leadenhall Street.)
+(I have a similar one of the London Gherkin, which I absolutely had to take, to show it growing like a pickled cucumber, in what, fifty years previously, had been the back garden of my Uncle Max's clinic - the Max whose name I bear - in Leadenhall Street.
+You'll find that one on my blog "Prashker's London" when I finally finish this blog and get around to publishing that one)

 You can find David Prashker at: